 Opportunity to build a profile within the profession

 Program overview and eligibility

-The program is divided into five stages reflecting the challenges and opportunities nurses face as they progress through their leadership journey.
-Each stage is nine months and participants are welcome to enter at any stage depending on where they are in their personal journey.
+The program is divided into five stages reflecting the challenges and opportunities nurses face as they progress through their leadership journeys.
+Each stage extends over a period of nine months and participants are welcome to enter at the program stage that corresponds to their career level.